 Below we answer your most frequently asked questions.

 Actually it isn’t an age related issue.
-Your bub really doesn’t need shoes until they start walking.
+Your bub really doesn’t need shoes until they have been walking for a couple of months.
 Before then it is really important to only get them soft soled shoes or socks, as anything else may restrict developing feet.

 Remember these tiny feet have a lot of growing to do, and any damage at this early stage will last a lifetime.
 Actual feet growth doesn’t stop until they’re usually around eighteen years of age.
 Therefore choose carefully and avoid any shoes that will compress their little feet.